 In this capstone project course, students complete an integrative IT project that combines multiple aspects of their information technology program.
 The project requires collaboration with a team of students to manage, analyze, design, implement, and evaluate a computer-based information system.
 The system development process is initiated with a case study included within the course structure.
 Students will develop a project charter that will guide them through the discovery of functional and nonfunctional requirements, the creation of a system design based on those requirements, and the development and testing of a functional computer application.
 Students will develop a management presentation to describe the project design and justify the continuation of the project.
 The implementation of the final project will require students to draw on their technical concentration-based knowledge of information security and assurance, networking, database design, interface design, and website design.
 All concentration courses and ITEC 4902.)

-Choose four courses from general education, BS in Information Technology, or other Walden bachelor’s degree programs.
+Choose four courses from general education, BS in Information Technology, other Walden bachelor’s degree programs, or Accelerate into Master’s (AIM) courses.
 Your elective credits should total 20 to meet your program requirements.
 You may also be eligible to transfer previous credit to meet your elective requirements.
 Note on minors: Electives can also be used to complete a six-course minor.
 Although this program requires fewer than six elective courses, you have the option to complete a minor and graduate with more than the required number of credits for this program.